i-oktav-i/storybook-react-utils/README.md

 ### `containerWrapper`

-Provides `width` and `height` story controls for stretchable components.
+Provides `containerWidth` and `containerHeight` story controls for stretchable components.
-Сan also get the `style` prop
+Сan also get the `containerStyles` prop

 ```ts
 import {